twelvet-projects/twelvet/README_EN.md

 [![GitHub forks](https://img.shields.io/github/forks/twelvet-projects/twelvet.svg?style=social&label=Fork)](https://github.com/twelvet-projects/twelvet/network/members)
 [![star](https://gitee.com/twelvet/twelvet/badge/star.svg?theme=white)](https://gitee.com/twelvet/twelvet/stargazers)
 [![fork](https://gitee.com/twelvet/twelvet/badge/fork.svg?theme=white)](https://gitee.com/twelvet/twelvet/members)

-### This version will be deprecated following the timeline of Spring Boot on 2023-11-18.
-There will be no further feature updates, although bug fixes will continue to be addressed.
-We strongly encourage you to upgrade to the Spring Boot 3 branch as soon as possible.

 A permission management system based on Spring Cloud Alibaba that integrates popular libraries on the market and can act as a framework for rapid development.